 2 Press [FC Input Select].

 The FC Input Select menu (7332.3) appears.
-The status area shows the FC channel list on the left and the primary input list on the right.
+The status area shows the FC channel list on the left and the list of input signals that can be assigned to FC channels on the right.